Greece Digital Nomad Visa Guide (2024)

 Drawback #1: Slow internet speed

-Low average speed of internet service is one of the biggest drawbacks of being a digital nomad in Greece.
+The low average internet speed is one of the biggest drawbacks of being a digital nomad in Greece.

 Loukas Lazic, who lived in Athens for 19 years, says:

 “Unfortunately, Greece hasn’t been doing much to improve its internet infrastructure.
-As a result, the internet is not as fast and moderately priced as it is in some other countries where I have lived.
+As a result, the Internet is not as fast and moderately priced as it is in some other countries where I have lived.
 Only recently have they begun to improve the infrastructure all over the bigger cities such as Athens.
-Therefore, I hope it would result in better Internet.”
+Therefore, I hope it will result in a better Internet.”

-According to the report about fixed broadband internet speed, the average upload speed in Greece is just 7,16 Mbps, while in Spain, for example, it is 124,34 Mbps.
+According to the report about fixed broadband internet speed, the average upload speed in Greece is just 9.39 Mbps.
+In comparison, in Spain, for example, the average upload speed is 152.16 Mbps.

-Also, some other reports claim that internet services and digital quality of life in Greece are, in fact, worst in the EU.
-Namely, Greece took the last place of all EU countries in the Digital Quality of Life Index created by Surfshark.
+Also, some other reports claim that internet services and digital quality of life in Greece are, in fact, the worst in the EU.
+Namely, Greece took 28th place in Europe in the Digital Quality of Life Index created by Surfshark.
+Globally, Greece ranked at 39th place (out of 121).

-The creators of the study ranked the countries according to the following aspects:
+The creators of the study ranked the countries according to the following categories:

-Due to all of the aforementioned data, we recommend you take as fast internet as you can purchase, in order to:
+Due to all of the aforementioned data, we recommend purchasing as fast internet as you can, in order to:

 Drawback #2: Bureaucracy and corruption

 One of the biggest problems in Greece is its bureaucracy.
-Furthermore, that is one of the main impediments to the more stable economic growth of the country.
+That is also one of the main impediments to the more stable economic growth of the country.

 Until the new plan for combating bureaucracy is implemented, digital nomads who live in Greece will have to get used to the effects of cumbersome bureaucracy.

-While we researched the materials for this guide, we noticed that, for example, a plethora of government e-service websites were not yet translated well enough to be understandable to people who did not speak Greek.
+In researching the materials for this guide, we noticed that, for example, many government e-service websites aren’t yet translated well enough to be fully comprehensible to people who don’t speak Greek.
 Namely, some pages are in Greek, while some are in English.

 Secondly, we haven’t noticed that you can do many things via e-government services, meaning that in most cases, you’ll have to go in person to get the documents you need or pay the bills.